skx/deployr/README.md

 ## Overview

-`deployr` is invoked by specifying the name of a file to process:
+`deployr` has various sub-commands, the most useful is the `run` command which allows you to execute a recipe-file:

-    $ deployr [options] recipe1 recipe2 .. recipeN
+    $ deployr run [options] recipe1 recipe2 .. recipeN

 Each specified recipe is processed line-by-line, and the commands inside them are interpreted.

-The full list of supported commands is:
+The following primitives/commands are available:

 * `CopyFile local/path remote/path`
   * Copy the specified local file to the specified path on the remote system.
-  * If the local & remote files were already identical, such that no change was made, then this will be noted.
+  * If the local & remote files were identical, such that no change was made, then this will be noted.
 * `CopyTemplate local/path remote/path`
   * Copy the specified local file to the specified path on the remote system, expanding variables prior to running the copy.
-  * If the local & remote files were already identical, such that no change was made, then this will be noted.
+  * If the local & remote files were identical, such that no change was made, then this will be noted.
 * `DeployTo [user@]hostname[:port]`
-  * Specify the details of the host to connect to.
+  * Specify the details of the host to connect to, this is useful if a particular recipe should only be applied against a single host.
-  * If you don't specify a target within your recipe itself you can instead pass them on the command-line via the `-target` flag.
+  * If you don't specify a target within your recipe itself you can instead pass it upon the command-line via the `-target` flag.
 * `IfChanged "Command"`
   * The `CopyFile` and `CopyTemplate` commands record whether they made a change to the remote system.
   * The `IfChanged` primitive will execute the specified command if the previous copy-operation resulted in the remote system being changed.